BC Government Jobs

 Prerequisites for Eligibility at British Columbia Government Jobs.

-• Working with British Columbia Government Jobs requires that you be a Canadian citizen or permanent resident of Canada or that you have been granted permission to work in Canada under the federal Immigration Act.
+• Working with British Columbia Government Jobs requires that you be a Canadian citizen or permanent resident of Canada or have been granted permission to work in Canada under the federal Immigration Act.

 • Citizenship, permanent residence status, or a work permit are all required to work in Canada.